kaigelee/SANet/README.md

 - Our paper is undergoing a third peer review.
 In the meantime, we have prepared a preprint and will post a link to it soon.
 (Jul/26/2023)
 - The overview, training logs, and some codes for SANet are available here.
 (Jul/29/2022)
+- We’ve updated how to use TensorRT to accelerate network inference.
+(Sep/22/2022)

 ## 🎉 News